ICLeander/PetStoreAPIAutomation/Readme.txt

 Execution of tests

-TO successfully run these tests you need to open the folder in command prompt and execute the following command
+To successfully run these tests you need to open the folder in VC code and execute the following command

+npm  install

 npx Playwright test